cylitude/FYP/README.md

 A new Flutter project.
 Utilising Mitch Koko's template as a headstart, I aim to create an AI-powered virtual fashion assistant

+6th Mar Upgrades
+1. Did some minor bug fixes and UI changes to make it more seamless, also ensuring Firestore Data Capture

 3rd Mar Updates
 1. I created a chatbot page and integrated Dialogflow.
 However, the API does not call and reflect on the screen.
 Will need to see if I want to swap out the JSON file or continue troubleshooting